-Enact these scenarios with a friend with these different emotions:

-bored, fearful, energetic, angry
+Enact these scenarios with a family member or friend with these different emotions: bored, fearful, energetic, angry

 - How does your body language change with different emotions? - Do our emotions affect the way we speak?
 How? - Add the emotions for different dialogues to the script.